 Going camping quite often as a child made me think I was a camping expert as an adult.
 It wasn’t until I started camping on my own how little I realized I actually knew.
-With that in mind, I figured I would put together our typical camping packing list.
+With that in mind, I figured I would put together our typical, basic camping packing list.

 Keep in mind that this is not for backcountry camping.
 You need many other items for that and can obviously leave out some of these.
 This list is just for your typical campground site.

 We personally use the REI Arete ASL 2 Tent and love it!
 It’s very lightweight, but plenty of space for both of us and our dog if he is coming along.
 The footprint is what stakes to the ground (similar to a tarp) and the rainfly is obviously added protection from the weather.